 Control theory, economics of climate change, nonlinear systems, robust control systems, signals and systems, social systems, stability theory.

 Professor Kellett has been the Director of the ANU School of Engineering since 2020.
-Prior to this, he held several roles at the University of Newcastle (UON), including Associate Dean Research for the Faculty of Engineering & Built Environment.
-He is currently maintaining a conjoint appointment at UON in the School of Mathematical and Physical Sciences.
-Professor Kellet has held several research fellowships, including an Australian Research Council Future Fellowship while at UON, a Research Fellowship for Experienced Researchers from the Alexander von Humboldt Foundation (Germany, 2012-2013), and positions at the Hamilton Institute (Ireland), the University of Melbourne (Australia), and the Ecole des Mines de Paris (France).
+Prior to this, he held several roles at the University of Newcastle (Australia), including Associate Dean Research for the Faculty of Engineering & Built Environment.
+Professor Kellett has held several research fellowships, including an Australian Research Council Future Fellowship (2012-2015), a Research Fellowship from the Alexander von Humboldt Foundation (Germany, 2012-2013), and was named an International Senior Fellow by the University of Bayreuth (Germany) for 2016-2018.
+Before joining the University of Newcastle in 2006, he held positions at the Hamilton Institute, National University of Ireland Maynooth, the University of Melbourne (Australia), and Ecole des Mines de Paris (France).

 Professor Kellett received his BSc degrees in Electrical Engineering and Mathematics at the University of California Riverside in 1997, and his MSc and PhD, both in Electrical and Computer Engineering, from the University of California Santa Barbara in 2000 and 2002, respectively.